About U.S./Japan Cultural Trade Network

 · Long term Residency Project of Eitetsu Hayashi, a taiko master artist, in Columbus, Dublin, and Cleveland Ohio in association with Ohio Arts Council (January 2003 – May 2006).

-· “Crazy Cloud”(working title), a collaborative performance piece by Shinichi Iova-Koga + inkBoat (San Francisco) and Ko Murobushi (Tokyo), in association with San Francisco International Arts Festival and inkBoat to be premiered in May 2010.
+· “Crazy Cloud Collection,” a collaborative performance piece by Shinichi Iova-Koga + inkBoat (San Francisco) and Ko Murobushi (Tokyo), in association with San Francisco International Arts Festival and inkBoat, premiered in May 2010, toured to four four cities in the U.S. in 2012.

-· Beyond specific genre of artistic disciplines, CTN has also served as a cultural facilitator for such projects as VISTA 360’s Jackson Hole Fire Festival as part of the Mt.
+· Cultural facilitator for such projects as VISTA 360’s Jackson Hole Fire Festival as part of the Mt.
 Fuji – Grand Teton/Yellowstone Partnership.
 As part of VISTA 360’s effort to connect the mountain regions and communities of the world, CTN facilitated and contextualized the 600-year old tradition of the Fujiyoshida Fire Festival and helped transplant it in Jackson, WY.

 Partnering Organizations